ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

-32. Answer the following questions:
+Q. Answer the following questions:
 1. Which differentiation method is inherently prone to rounding errors?
 2. Define the term symbolic differentiation.

 <details><summary><b>Answer</b></summary>